Controlling charge density order in 2H-TaSe$_{2}$ using a van Hove singularity: ARPES spectra of surface doped 2H- T a S e

 \section{ARPES spectra of surface doped 2H-{T\lowercase{a}S\lowercase{e}}$_{2}$}

 In order to study the electronic band structure of 2H-TaSe$_{2}$, we use angle-resolved photoemission spectroscopy (ARPES).
 Our measurements have been taken at the Diamond Light Source (I05) and Advanced Light Source (MERLIN) using photons with energy of $80\,\mathrm{eV}$ (see the Supplemental Material (SM) \cite{supplement} for further details of the ARPES measurements).
-The map of the Fermi surface as measured at the temperature $T=130\,$K is shown in Fig.~\ref{fig:arpes_maps}(a), clearly reflecting the single-particle Fermi contour at $\epsilon=\epsilon_{0}$ shown in purple in Fig.~\ref{fig:bands} (for direct comparison, in all panels of Fig.~\ref{fig:arpes_maps} we draw in solid red lines the theoretical band cuts obtained using the model discussed in Sec.~\ref{sec:theory}).
+The map of the Fermi surface as measured at the temperature $T=130\,$K is shown in Fig.~\ref{fig:arpes_maps}(a), clearly reflecting the single-particle Fermi contour at $\epsilon=\epsilon_{0}$ shown in purple in Fig.~\ref{fig:bands} (for direct comparison, in all panels of Fig.~\ref{fig:arpes_maps} we draw in solid red lines the theoretical band cuts obtained using the single-particle tight-binding model discussed in Sec.~\ref{sec:theory}).
 When measured at the temperature $T=10\,$K, Fig.~\ref{fig:arpes_maps}(b), the Fermi surface undergoes reconstruction due to the formation of the $\threebythree$ charge density wave \cite{rossnagel_prb_2005, borisenko_prl_2008, laverock_prb_2013, li_prb_2018}: (i) the circular pockets around $\vect{K}$ are gapped; instead, a set of six triangular features appears around each Brillouin zone corner; (ii) the dogbones become more rounded and develop gaps along their contour due to Bragg scattering caused by the CDW periodicity; (iii) the $\vect{\Gamma}$ pocket remains unaffected.
-Crucially, the connectivity of the dogbones remains unchanged so that the presence of a Lifshitz transition can still be anticipated if the Fermi energy could be increased.
+Because the CDW super-potential is much weaker than the original periodic lattice potential, the spectral intensity of CDW-folded bands is much weaker than the original, ``main'' bands.
+This allows us to track the latter and determine that the connectivity between the dogbones remains unchanged upon CDW formation so that the presence of a Lifshitz transition can still be anticipated if the Fermi energy could be increased.